 The goal of automated interpretability is to generate feature descriptions that accurately characterize a feature's activations.
 We benchmark semantic regexes against common natural language description methods (\oai and \eleuther) using discrimination, generation, and faithfulness metrics.
 To ensure our results generalize across models and features, we evaluate 100 features per layer from \gpt, \gemmasm, and \gemmalg.

-We find that \sr descriptions perform on par with natural language (\cref{fig:metrics-box-plots}).
-Specifically, semantic regexes are non-inferior ($p < 0.05$\footnote{ One-sided paired $t$-test with non-inferiority margin $\Delta=5\%$ and Bonferroni correction for superiority. }) to natural language on \clarity across all models, \detection for \gpt, and \responsiveness for \gemmalg.
-Moreover, \sr outperforms \oai ($p < 0.05$\footref{fn:stats}) on \clarity across all models, and \detection, \fuzzing, and \responsiveness on \gpt and \gemmalg.
-This is non-obvious, as the semantic regex language is significantly constrained compared to the hundreds of thousands of words available in natural language.
-Moreover, while the explanation and evaluation models are well-versed in natural language, they learned the semantic regex language via only a brief description and few-shot examples.
+Semantic regex descriptions perform on par with natural language (\cref{fig:metrics-box-plots}).
+Specifically, semantic regexes are non-inferior ($p < 0.05$)\footnote{ One-sided paired $t$-test with non-inferiority margin $\Delta=5\%$ and Bonferroni correction for superiority. } to natural language on \clarity across all models, \detection for \gpt, and \responsiveness for \gemmalg.
+Moreover, \sr outperforms \oai ($p < 0.05$)\footref{fn:stats} on \clarity across all models, and \detection, \fuzzing, and \responsiveness on \gpt and \gemmalg.
+This is non-obvious, as the semantic regex language is significantly constrained compared to the grammatical flexibility of natural language.
+Moreover, while the explainer and evaluator models are well-versed in natural language, they learned the semantic regex language from only a brief description and few-shot examples.
 These results suggest that imposing structure on feature descriptions does not reduce their accuracy, while offering advantages that we explore in the following sections.